14 Top-Rated Attractions & Things to Do in Parksville, BC

 8. Go Golfing

-With seven golf courses in the area, Parksville-Qualicum Beach is known as the heart of the Vancouver Island Golf Trail.
-Here, you can play golf at a different set of fairways every day of the week.
+With several golf courses in the area, Parksville-Qualicum Beach is known as the heart of the Vancouver Island Golf Trail.
+Here, you can play golf at a different set of fairways throughout your trip.

 Follow Highway 19A from east to west to a golfer's paradise that features more than 100 unique and challenging holes on the following courses: Fairwinds, Brigadoon, Morningstar, Eaglecrest, Pheasant Glen, Qualicum Beach Memorial, and Arrowsmith.
 Select one course — or golf all seven — and you are guaranteed a game in one of the most comfortable Canadian climates, with ocean, mountain, or temperate forest views at every tee.

 Parksville's most established 18-holer is Morningstar Golf Course (opened in 1991).
-Morningstar and nearby Fairwinds and Pheasant Glen are three of the 11 public Vancouver Island courses with a four- to five-star rating by the Where-2-Golf guide.
-Adding to the roster of golf courses is the nine-hole Qualicum Beach Memorial Golf Course that opened in 1913, reigning as Canada's fourth oldest course.
+Morningstar and nearby Fairwinds and Pheasant Glen are three of 11 Vancouver Island courses with a four- to five-star rating by the Where-2-Golf guide.
+Adding to the roster of golf courses is the nine-hole Qualicum Beach Memorial Golf Course that opened in 1913, reigning as one of Canada's oldest courses.

 Parksville-Qualicum Beach rolls out the red carpet for a gaggle of feathered visitors each April — Pacific Black Brant (aka "little sea geese").
 The geese arrive by the thousands during one of the longest bird migrations in the world.